Police: Officer shot outside of Florida Waffle House

 JACKSONVILLE, Fla.
-(AP) - A police officer in Florida has been shot outside of a Waffle House.
+(AP) - A police officer in northeastern Florida has been shot at least twice outside of a Waffle House.

 The Jacksonville Beach Police Department tells WTLV-TV that one of their officers was shot Wednesday night.
 The officer was taken to a hospital.